csoeller/pyme-install-docs/Installing-a-compiler-on-windows.md

 **Note**: this was the previously endorsed compiler install that is not available for download anymore (as of December 2021).

 For current builds of PYME a suitable compiler must be installed.
 Some details on compiler choices can be found on this page about [windows compiler choices for python](https://wiki.python.org/moin/WindowsCompilers).
 This suggests [Microsoft Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019) as a recent and functional choice which we describe in further detail below.
-Apparently, recent anaconda/minconda installs will suggest this one during the installation and lead the user through the compiler installation process (but I have not tried this yet).
+Apparently, recent anaconda/miniconda installs will suggest this one during the installation and lead the user through the compiler installation process (but I have not tried this yet).

-I have so far tested installing this compiler manually on a win10 system that has an existing anconda install and also already had *MS Visual C for Python 2.7* on it.
+I have so far tested installing this compiler manually on a win10 system that has an existing anaconda install and also already had *MS Visual C for Python 2.7* on it.

 I downloaded the installer from the [Microsoft Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019) link and then ran it.